AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ```

 ### eannmode=
-This option sets the Echolink node announcement type, when a node connects:
+This option sets the EchoLink node announcement type, when a node connects:

 * 0 = Do not announce EchoLink nodes at all
 * 1 = Say only node number (default)
-* 2 = Say phonetic call sign only on Echolink connects
+* 2 = Say phonetic call sign only on EchoLink connects
-* 3 = Say phonetic call sign and node number on Echolink connects
+* 3 = Say phonetic call sign and node number on EchoLink connects

 See the [Telemetry Messages](../adv-topics/telemetry.md) page for more information on telemetry.

 ### echolinkdefault=
-This option sets the Echolink telemetry option:
+This option sets the EchoLink telemetry option:

 * 0 = telemetry output off
 * 1 = telemetry output on